Canonical connections on sub-Riemannian manifolds with constant symbol: Introduction

 The structure of the paper is as follows.
 In Section~\ref{sec:DefSR} we will introduce the basic definitions of sub-Riemannian manifolds, including theory related to compatible affine connections.
 Section~\ref{sec:Carnot} will introduce Carnot groups and algebras, and their isometry groups.
 In Section~\ref{sec:ConstSym} we define the symbol of a sub-Riemannian manifold at a point and the extra structure that exists for manifolds with constant symbol.
 We also introduce the important notion of \emph{strongly compatible connections} on the nonholonomic tangent bundle and show that these only exist in the case of constant symbols.
 In Section~\ref{sec:Grading}, we work with sub-Riemannian manifolds whose tangent bundle is graded in a way compatible with the growth of the flag $E = E^{-1} \subseteq E^{-2} \subseteq \cdots \subseteq E^{-s}$ produced by an increasing number of brackets of the sections of the horizontal bundle of $E$.
 We finally use this formalism to write Morimoto's canonical choice of Cartan connection as a grading and affine connections in Section~\ref{sec:Morimoto}.
 The final conditions are presented in Theorem~\ref{th:MorimotoGC}.

 In the final two sections, we apply our result to two different examples.
+Further examples can be found in later paper \cite{Gro22b}.
 In Section~\ref{sec:Contact} we work with contact manifolds whose constant symbol will be the Heisenberg algebra, but not necessarily with the standard metric.
-Surprisingly, the grading given from Morimoto's theory is not necessarily the one given by the Reeb vector field, its connection does not exactly correspond exactly to the connections of Tanaka-Webster-Tanno in the cases when they are defined.
+Surprisingly, the grading given from Morimoto's theory is not necessarily the one given by the Reeb vector field, nor does its connection correspond to the connections of Tanaka-Webster-Tanno in the cases when they are defined.
 In the final section, Section~\ref{sec:235}, we introduce a completely original canonical grading for sub-Riemannian manifolds with growth vectors $(2,3,5)$.
 We then show how this grading and affine connection corresponding to Morimoto's normalization condition for Cartan connections.
-In order to present an explicit result, we include this flatness theorem proved in Section~\ref{sec:Structure235}. \begin{theorem}[Flatness theorem for $(2,3,5)$-manifolds] Let $(M,E,g)$ be a sub-Riemannian manifold where $E$ has growth vector $(2,3,5)$.
-Let $X_1$, $X_2$ be any local orthonormal basis of $E$ defined on a neighborhood $U$.
-Introduce a basis $X_3 = [X_1, X_2]$, $X_4 = [X_1, X_3]$ and $X_5 = [X_2, X_3]$ with $[X_i, X_j] = \sum_{k=1}^5 c_{ij}^k X_k$.
-Define vector fields $Z$, $Y_1$ and $Y_2$ by
+In order to present an explicit result, we include this flatness theorem proved in Section~\ref{sec:Structure235}, which, although complicated, can be explicitly computed.